beaulebens/keyring/readme.txt

 * Bugfix: Update use of add_submenu_page() to comply with WP 5.3.
 Props @jhwwp (wp.org) for the fix.
 * Bugfix: Apply the keyring_access_token filter consistently in Google Services.
 Props @pablinos.
 * Bugfix: Use static "Cancel" URIs in UIs.
 Props @pgl.
+* Bugfix: Remove some WordPress.com-specific code from Eventbrite.

 = 2.0 =
 * Bugfix BREAKING: Remove invalid reference to $this in error handler.
 Changes number of params passed to keyring_error action.